notnotjeff/prospect-scraper/README.md

 4. Open the browser developer tools to the Network Tab
 5. Look for the JSON response for the player (query params look like `s3?q=player-<id>`)
 6. Copy the number from the JSON request into the player's `league_id` field.
 For example the request `https://www.echl.com/api/s3?q=player-69906a5633645b14f186782b.json` would yield a `league_id` of `69906a5633645b14f186782b`

+To get the `season_id` and `team_id`:

+1. [Go to the ECHL's Team Directory page](https://www.echl.com/en/pages/team-directory) and click on the appropriate link for the team the prospect plays for.
+2. Click on the schedule page.
+3. Using the Network inspector look for the json request `s3?q=schedule`.
+4. Using the URL of that request grab the two id values, the first is the `season_id` and the second is the `team_id`.
+For example, using the URL `https://www.echl.com/api/s3?q=schedule-5f4e319b38c0fcf74b12136f-31ffb756ae0a30e567dcf226.json` the `season_id` is `5f4e319b38c0fcf74b12136f` and the `team_id` is `31ffb756ae0a30e567dcf226`

 ## KHL